react-navigation/react-navigation.github.io/docs/material-bottom-tab-navigator.md

 #### `tabBarLabel`

 Title string of a tab displayed in the tab bar or React Element or a function that given `{ focused: boolean, tintColor: string }` returns a React.Node, to display in tab bar.
 When undefined, scene `title` is used.
 To hide, see `tabBarOptions.showLabel` in the previous section.

+#### `tabBarAccessibilityLabel`

+Accessibility label for the tab button.
+This is read by the screen reader when the user taps the tab.
+It's recommended to set this if you don't have a label for the tab.

+#### `tabBarTestID`

+ID to locate this tab button in tests.

+#### `tabBarOnPress`

+Callback to handle tap events; the argument is an object containing:

+* the `previousScene: { route, index }` which is the scene we are leaving
+* the `scene: { route, index }` that was tapped
+* the `jumpToIndex` method that can perform the navigation for you

+Useful for adding a custom logic before the transition to the next scene (the tapped one) starts.